AnikKazi-dev/Liberation_War_Hero_Museum-Unity/README.md

 ## About the project

 * Android VR game/app
-* Developed with Unity Engine
+* Developed with Unity Engine and Google VR SDK

 ## Key Features